icebert04/icebert04.github.io/_posts/2018-6-1-home-away-from-home.md

 Their Weekday Rush hour is like a Easy Sunday driving in Manila.
 Their tap water is cold and it is safe to drink.
 They are abundant with Coconuts, Buko Pies and all of its by-products.
 But most important of all, the people there are less stress than in Manila.
 A prerequisite for a Healthy and Happy Living!

+We never really miss home when we were in San Pablo!
+So for all the vacationers out there.
+Try San Pablo.
+Relax and reconnect yourself, Get a deeper understanding of the locals, and experience activities that take more time.

+I can see from the faces of my Tito Norman and Tita Josie that they are living in the probably one of the most happiest place in our country.